Video Interview: Is Heart Valve Surgery an "Elective" Procedure During the COVID-19 Crisis?

 Dr. Marc Gillinov (Cleveland Clinic)

 Luckily, Dr. Gillinov agreed to connect with me online for a live "Questions & Answers" session about heart valve disease, COVID-19 and elective procedures.
 Here are the highlights from my video interview with Dr. Gillinov.
+(A written transcript of this video has been provided below for the hearing impaired members of our community.)

 Key Learnings from Dr. Gillinov